Frequently Asked Questions

 1) Optimize Backup Policies

-Companies should evaluate their backup frequencies and retention policies to align with their actual recovery needs.
+Companies should evaluate their backup frequencies and retention policies to align with their Azure disaster recovery needs.
 Backing up too much data, or keeping old backups unnecessarily, can lead to unnecessary costs.

 Efficient policy management involves understanding the impact of backup schedules on costs and compliance.
 Regular reviews and adjustments to backup policies help ensure that backup provisions remain cost-effective and functional.